crownheightsaid/mutual-aid-app/DEVELOPING.md

 We use Airtable as our main data source.
 If you set up your environment variables right, your apps should automatically start pulling data from our [staging Airtable](https://airtable.com/tblwLlM3yRmIxCYDB/viwbYLZKipJno7jqs), which you should also have access to if you requested it in the [first step](#before-you-start).
 Feel free to add test data to that Airtable instance.

 ## Running apps
 All the instructions so far are for general setup for any of the apps in this repo.
 More likely than not, you will be working on one or two apps only.
-To run each app, here's a quick start for our apps.

 If you run into any issues, it is usually due to missing environment variables, so please check those.